 Allegri’s most famous work was Miserere, a nine-voice setting of Psalm 51.
 Quite incredibly this composition is for two choirs, one of four voices and the other five.

 The version below of Miserere is from the King’s College, Choir in Cambridge.

-The story goes that a young fourteen year old Mozart heard Miserere on a visit to the Sistine Chapel and wrote it down from memory -this was strictly forbidden.
-However, it is likely that this story has been largely fabricated and Mozart actually heard the piece before as it was regularly played in the Vatican.
+The story goes that a young fourteen-year-old Mozart heard Miserere on a visit to the Sistine Chapel and wrote it down from memory -this was strictly forbidden.
+However, it is likely that this story has been largely fabricated and Mozart actually heard the piece beforehand as it was regularly played in the Vatican.

 Allegri remained working for the Papal Choir until his death in 1652 aged around seventy.
 He is buried at the Chiesa Nuova also known as Santa Maria in Vallicella in Rome, in a tomb reserved for members of the Papal Choir.

 On music-scores.com we have a selection of Gregorio Allegri sheet music in PDF format for you to download.